 But Sangwoo has not got everyone fooled, there is a dog sniffing out his trail and he is getting dangerously close to revealing the truth.
 One thing that has been made clear from the beginning of Killing Stalking is how inept and possibly either corrupt or just lazy the police are.
-But there is someone amongst the police force that does not trust Oh Sangwoo and on instinct alone he just seems to know there is something up.
-Throughout the beginning of season 2 and even confronts Sangwoo in an attempt to save Yoon Bum who he is sure is a victim of something.
-Will this renegade police officer out smart Sangwoo?
-Well you will have to read the second season to know because it is an amusing game of cat and mouse not worth spoiling to anyone who has not read the latest chapters.
+But there is someone amongst the police force that does not trust Oh Sangwoo and on instinct alone, he just seems to know there is something up.
+Throughout the beginning of the season, 2 and even confronts Sangwoo in an attempt to save Yoon Bum who he is sure is a victim of something.
+Will this renegade police officer outsmart Sangwoo?
+Well, you will have to read the second season to know because it is an amusing game of cat and mouse not worth spoiling to anyone who has not read the latest chapters.

-As well as covering what I have already written about within the latest season of Killing Stalking other interesting turns have been finding out more about both Sangwoo and Yoon Bum’s past, Yoon Bum’s in particular was extremely hard to sit through and read for even myself, it is a chapter that came with a warning for it’s content.
-It talked about being raped and abused by a family member as well as self harm.
+As well as covering what I have already written about within the latest season of Killing Stalking other interesting turns have been finding out more about both Sangwoo and Yoon Bum’s past, Yoon Bum’s, in particular, was extremely hard to sit through and read for even me, it is a chapter that came with a warning for its content.
+It talked about being raped and abused by a family member as well as self-harm.
 I said it before this is not a story for everyone, as not everyone can read about stories like this and be ok with it.

 Before I end this review I want to share something cool with all the other Killing Stalking fans out there.
 A couple of months ago Koogi did an interview but sadly the interview was in Italian, I have however found a translation of this interview over on Tumblr here in English.
 It is a rare interview with the creator and a fascinating read for fans.